Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Nevada vs. Hawaii College Football Odds, Plays and Insights

 Oddsmakers heavily favor the Nevada Wolf Pack (4-1, 0-0 MWC) when they host the Hawaii Rainbow Warriors (3-3, 0-0 MWC) on Saturday, October 16, 2021 in a matchup between MWC opponents at Mackay Stadium.
 Nevada is favored by two touchdowns.
-The over/under is 61 for this game.
+The over/under is set at 61 points for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.